 Should I avoid sodium?

 Maybe.
 Excess sodium increases the amount of calcium your body normally excretes in your urine.
-Following a DASH diet (Dietary Approach to Stopping Hypertension) that's low in sodium and high in potassium may reduce bone loss (here's a list of foods high in potassium).
+Following a DASH diet (Dietary Approach to Stopping Hypertension) that's low in sodium and high in potassium may reduce bone loss.
 However it's not clear if the effect was due to eating less sodium or consuming more potassium, which protects bones from calcium loss.

 Will eating more protein increase my risk for osteoporosis?